jimporter/mettle/doc/built-in-matchers.md

 ### not_equal_to(*value*)

-A matcher that returns `true` when the expected value is not equal to `value` according to the `!=` operator.
+A matcher that returns `true` when the actual value is not equal to `value` according to the `!=` operator.

 ### greater(*value*)

-A matcher that returns `true` when the expected value is greater than `value` according to the `>` operator.
+A matcher that returns `true` when the actual value is greater than `value` according to the `>` operator.

 ### greater_equal(*value*)

-A matcher that returns `true` when the expected value is greater than or equal to `value` according to the `>=` operator.
+A matcher that returns `true` when the actual value is greater than or equal to `value` according to the `>=` operator.

 ### less(*value*)

-A matcher that returns `true` when the expected value is less than `value` according to the `<` operator.
+A matcher that returns `true` when the actual value is less than `value` according to the `<` operator.

 ### less_equal(*value*)

-A matcher that returns `true` when the expected value is less than or equal to `value` according to the `<=` operator.
+A matcher that returns `true` when the actual value is less than or equal to `value` according to the `<=` operator.

 ## Arithmetic